Compare two cars

 Safety

 The fact that the Audi got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, offers a slight advantage, as the 4-star rating is better than none.
-Still, apart from the official crash test results there are other things we need to be aware of.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the sports car segment, which is generally classifying them somewhere in the middle safety-wise, but that fact doesn't break the tie between the two cars.
 Furthermore, taking kerb weight as an important factor into account, 2 Series Coupe offers a considerable difference of 18% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of BMW, as well as Audi, with the same average rating of 4.2 out of 5.
-The same official information place 2 Series Coupe as average reliability-wise, and TT is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as 2 Series Coupe rank it on average as 3.6, while the one under the competitor's bonnet gets 4.9 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+These are the results of an independent reasearch, while our visitors describe reliability of BMW with an average rating of 4.1, and models under the Audi badge with 4.2 out of 5.
+Independent research findings rank 2 Series Coupe as average reliability-wise, and TT is more or less at the same level.Above it all, drivers of cars with the same engine as 2 Series Coupe rank it on average as 3.7, while the one under the competitor's bonnet gets 4.6 out of 5.

 Performance & Fuel economy